Subtle is the Lord: Content

 Pais explains in the book's introduction that an illustration of Einstein's biography would have his work in special relativity building toward general relativity and his work in statistical physics would build toward his work in quantum theory, and all of them would build toward his work in unified field theory; the book's organization represents his attempt to respect that outline.
 The book has 31 chapters that are divided into eight major sections, with purely biographical chapters marked stylized with italics.
 These italicized chapters present a non-technical overview of Einstein's life, while the bulk of the book explores Einstein's contributions in mathematical detail.
 The first part of the book, titled Introductory, serves as a quick summary and outline of the book's contents.
 The second section, on statistical physics, includes Einstein's contributions to the field between 1900 and 1910 as well as a discussion of the probabilistic interpretation of thermodynamics.
-The third section, on special relativity, describes the history of special relativity and Einstein's contributions early to relativity theory as well as their relation to the work of Henri Poincare and Hendrik Lorentz.
-The next section, on general relativity covers Einstein's developments of the theory from around 1908 to 1918 and the development of the universally covariant gravitation field equations.
+The third section, on special relativity, describes the history of special relativity and Einstein's contributions early to relativity theory as well as their relation to the work of Henri Poincaré and Hendrik Lorentz.
+The next section, on general relativity, covers Einstein's developments of the theory from around 1907 to 1915 and the development of the universally covariant gravitation field equations.
 The chapter also includes discussion on the development of general relativity by other scientists from 1915 to 1980.
 Section six includes a biography chapter on Einstein's later life and a discussion of his work in unified field theory.
-The final section in the body of the work, section six on quantum theory, covers Einstein's work in the field extending over his entire career.
+The final section, section six on quantum theory, covers Einstein's work in the field extending over his entire career.